tori-consulting/tori-consulting.github.io/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title: "Next generation data reduction<br> with Topological Data Analysis"
+title: "Topological Data Analysis Expertise"
 layout: default
 teaser: '/img/toriBanner.png'
 ---